Opendigitalradio/DAB-recipes/README.md

 # DAB-recipes
-DAB recipes to install [Opendigitalradio](https://github.com/Opendigitalradio) and related tools with [PyBOMBS (Python Build Overlay Managed Bundle System)](https://github.com/gnuradio/pybombs)
+DAB recipes to install [Opendigitalradio](https://github.com/Opendigitalradio) and related tools with [PyBOMBS](https://github.com/gnuradio/pybombs) (Python Build Overlay Managed Bundle System)

-The ODR-DAB suite was awkward to compile or rebuild by hand and PyBOMBS seemed to be capable of doing the required buildchain work.
+The ODR suite was awkward to compile or rebuild by hand and PyBOMBS seemed to be capable of doing the required buildchain work.

 In addition PyBOMBS compiles UHD for which is used by odr-dabmod and rtl-sdr by dabtools.